PagerDuty/incident-response-docs/docs/oncall/being_oncall.md

     * When your on-call "shift" ends, let the next on-call know about issues that have not been resolved yet and other experiences of note.
     * If you are making a change that impacts the schedule (adding / removing yourself, for example), let others know since many of us make arrangements around the on-call schedule well in advance.
     * Support each other: when doing activities that might generate plenty of pages, it is courteous to "take the page" away from the on-call by notifying them and scheduling an override for the duration.
+        * Alternatively, consider adding downtime for relevant monitors, if they are specific enough (don't add downtime for all errors in Frankfurt!)

 ## Not Responsibilities